andrewcooke/simple-enum/README.md

-I realise that one day's work is unlikely to have captured all the subtleties of the problem; that some of the complexity of the standard Enum is justified and will, in time and with bug fixes, appear here too.
+I realise that one day's work is unlikely to have captured all the subtleties of the problem; that some of the complexity of the standard Enum is justified and will, in time and with bug fixes, clutter this project.
 But I hope that I have found something of value in the balance of features here, and that others will appreciate the view from this particular local maximum of the design space.